Embedding Alignment in Code Generation for Audio: Related Work

 \subsection{Code Generation Models}

-With the rise of large language models (LLMs), models such as Github's CoPilot~\cite{copilot} and OpenAI's Codex~\cite{Chen2021Codex} have shown significant code generation capabilities for complex programming tasks.
-Tailored for code generation tasks, these models have been trained on large code repositories and fine-tuned to mimic code semantic structures.
-Code generation models have generally been trained for competitive programming tasks, with the OpenAI dataset HumanEval one of the predominant evaluation benchmark~\cite{Chen2021Codex}.
-Recent works have explored code generation for music computing and impacts towards coding sentiments~\cite{wang_2024}.
-Due to the face that LLMs are non-deterministic, code correctness and consistency remains a challenging problem~\cite{OuYang2024NonDeterminism}.
-These problems are exasperated in creative coding frameworks, with less data to train for certain Domain Specific Languages (DSLs).
-LLMs have shown to struggle with music comprehension~\cite{vasilakis2024musicEvalLLM}, suggesting they may struggle to evaluate the generated computer music code.
+With the rise of large language models (LLMs), systems such as GitHub’s Copilot~\cite{copilot} and OpenAI’s Codex~\cite{Chen2021Codex} have demonstrated strong code generation capabilities for complex programming tasks, having been trained on extensive code repositories and fine-tuned to capture code semantics.
+Code generation models are typically evaluated on competitive programming tasks, with the HumanEval dataset~\cite{Chen2021Codex} serving as one of the predominant benchmarks.
+Recent research has expanded these efforts to domains such as music computing and the study of coding-related sentiments~\cite{wang_2024}.
+However, given the inherent non-determinism of LLMs, ensuring code correctness and consistency remains a persistent challenge~\cite{OuYang2024NonDeterminism}.
+These challenges are further exacerbated in creative coding contexts, where limited training data exist for certain domain-specific languages (DSLs).
+Moreover, LLMs have been shown to struggle with music comprehension~\cite{vasilakis2024musicEvalLLM}, suggesting corresponding difficulties in evaluating code for computer music generation.